pwn-college/pwn-college.github.io/modules/race.md

 You can subvert the program by cleverly taking advantage of concurrency mishandling.
 If you are successful, you can use it to read the `/flag` file.

-If you are ready to tackle the challenges, go to [https://cse466.pwn.college](https://cse466.pwn.college)! **CHALLENGES WILL LAUNCH ON 11/18**
+If you are ready to tackle the challenges, go to [https://cse466.pwn.college](https://cse466.pwn.college)!